anoma/nspec/docs/tutorial/engines/index.juvix.md

     in the Anoma specification
     (see [[On Engines in the Anoma Specification#on-labelled-state-transitions-via-guarded-actions|below]]).
     The reason is that we
-    we want to avoid the need to directly write transition functions—<!-- -->which does not only involve a rather daunting number of technicalities (see the [mathematical backbone](https://github.com/anoma/formanoma/blob/1b9fa7558ce33bb4c2e4d31277255cdeabbc59b5/Types/Engine.thy#L215),<!--
+    we want to avoid the need to directly write transition functions—which does not only involve a rather daunting number of technicalities (see the [mathematical backbone](https://github.com/anoma/formanoma/blob/1b9fa7558ce33bb4c2e4d31277255cdeabbc59b5/Types/Engine.thy#L215),<!--
     ᚦ: the last link need "continuous" updating [do not erase this comment]¶ --> for a definition of what a _system_ of state transition functions actually is),